BerkeleyLab/upcxx/docs/mpi-hybrid.md

 ```
 to create an MPI communicator that re-numbers the MPI ranks to match the UPC++ rank order.
 Consult MPI documentation for further details on using communicators.

+Note that the use of `upcxx::rank_me()` above is not a violation of the
+communication phasing rule, because it does not involve communication.

 #### mpi-conduit portable MPI-based backend